dcousens/divulge/README.md

 # divulge

-This module provides a function to override default configuration [recursively] with their equivalent underscore delimited uppercase names if they exist in the environment.
+This module provides a function to override default configuration [recursively] with their equivalent non-delimited uppercase names, assuming they exist in the environment.

 ### Example
 ``` javascript